 Share of Metros With Declining Home Prices Grows

 In December 2025, nationwide home prices grew by just 0.1% month-over-month, and on a year-over-year basis, they grew by 2.6%, according to the ResiClub blog.
-However, home-price growth varies greatly by metro, with many areas even recording year-over-year declines.
+However, home-price growth varies greatly by metro, and an increasing number of areas recorded year-over-year declines in home prices.

 In January, just 31 markets had falling home prices, but that grew by the end of the year